 One of the most difficult elements of our lives to manage is money.
 In many cases, we cannot control what happens in our lives and, consequently, our financial situation.
-Though maintaining a strong credit score and relinquishing debt may appear absurd or futile, financial experts, like The Money Coach, argue otherwise.
+Though maintaining strong credit and paying off debt can seem impossible, financial experts, like The Money Coach, argue otherwise.

 There are a number of ways in which people struggling with debt can improve their financial situations, increase their credit scores, and start saving money.